bigtreetech/docs/docs/Panda_Knomi_3D.md

         * Click **Resize IMAGES**.

-        * Wait for the adjustment to complete, then click **Download resized IMAGES** to download the resized GIF.
+        * Once the resizing is complete, click the **Download resized IMAGES** button to save your new GIF.

     * The size of each individual GIF cannot exceed 1.5MB (1536KB), and the total size of all GIFs cannot exceed 3MB (3072KB).

-    * The size of a new GIF cannot exceed the combined size of the replaced GIF and the remaining space; otherwise, the Web UI will reject the replacement and show a pop-up warning about exceeding the size limit.
+    * A new GIF cannot be larger than the available space.
+The maximum size allowed is the combined total of the GIF you are replacing and the remaining free space.
+If a file exceeds this limit, the Web UI will reject it and display a warning pop-up.
 Check the remaining space in **④** and the size of each GIF in **⑤**.

         Example: